Der Lehrer

 Der Lehrer (The Teacher) is a German television series.
 It premiered on 10 August 2009 on RTL Television.
 The first season consisted of 9 episodes, the second of 7.
 It premiered in December 2013.

 On April 8, 2021, the series ended after 9 seasons and 98 episodes on RTL.
 RTL then announced that there would be no 10th season and canceled the series.
+In February 2025, RTL announced that the series would return for a 10th season.
+The season will consist of six episodes.

 Premise

 Der Lehrer revolves around the teacher Stefan Vollmer (Hendrik Duryn) who teaches German, Science and PE.
 After 10 years he comes back to be a teacher again.
 His new school turns out to be very problematic with students hanging around in the halls and not listening to teachers.
 Vollmer becomes expert for the so-called "G-Kurs" which is the most chaotic class in the school.
 With new and unconventional methods he finally succeeds to come through to his students and change their attitude against school.